Known for its autocratic government and large gas reserves, Turkmenistan also has a reputation as an island of stability in restive Central Asia.

 Despite its gas wealth, much of Turkmenistan's population is still impoverished.
 After independence from the Soviet Union in 1991 the country entered a period of isolation that has only recently begun to end.

-Turkmenistan produces roughly 70 billion cubic metres of natural gas each year and about two-thirds of its exports go to Russia's Gazprom gas monopoly.
-A protracted dispute between the two countries over the price ended in September 2006 when Gazprom agreed to pay 54% more.
+Turkmenistan produces roughly 70 billion cubic metres of natural gas each year, and about two-thirds of its exports go to Russia's Gazprom gas monopoly.

 The government has sought out gas deals with several other countries, including China and neighbouring Iran, in order to reduce its dependency on Russia.

 Life expectancy 64 years (men), 71 years (women)

 Serdar Berdymukhamedov took over in March 2022 as the third president of the authoritarian state.

 His father Gurbanguly had become president in 2007, on the death of his own mentor Saparmyrat Niyazov.